2nd International Scientific Conference

 • Roksolyana Shvay, PhD, DSc, Prof., Pomeranian Higher School in Starogard Gdański, Starogard Gdański, Poland

-• Colonel Nikolay Urumov, BE, PhD, Assoc Prof., Vasil Levski National Military University, Veliko Tarnovo, Bulgaria
+• Colonel Nikolay Urumov, BE, PhD, Assoc.
+Prof., Vasil Levski National Military University, Veliko Tarnovo, Bulgaria

 • Jakub Kufel, PhD, Nicolaus Copernicus University in Toruń, Toruń, Poland